 There are lots of easy ways to make a bit of cash on the side and really the is the easiest way to save money (as long as all your earnings go straight into your savings account).
 Being an interpreter, private tutor, housesitting, child minding, dog walker or proofreader are all great little earners.

 Come the new financial year, you will see many banks offering great deals if you switch to them.
 Anything from cash, vouchers and products.
 It might seem a bit of a hassle at first but they usually have methods in place to make it as easy as possible.
 Both my other half and I switched to a bank last year offering £125 for new customers.
 We earnt £250 in return for about an hour filling out forms.

 Sell your unwanted stuff

 Have a sort through your items and sell all the items you don’t want. eBay is a great place to make some extra cash.
 Put every penny you earn straight into your savings account.

-If you are saving for travel, good luck.
+If you are saving for travel or adventure, good luck.
 The biggest motivation is knowing all the good things that will come out of your hard work now.